thebracket/rltk/README.md

 Eventually, it will provide assistance with a number of game-related topics including path-finding, line-plotting, and probably some of the entity-component-system I've been enjoying.

+## Building from source

+You need SFML for your platform, and cmake.
+Make a "build" folder, and use CMake to generate build files for your platform (I'll expand upon this later, when this is a more useful library).

+## Included Examples (with lots of comments!)

+I'll write proper documentation as the library evolves; I don't really want to write up a lot of docs and have to revise them heavily as things solidify.
+I'm doing my best to include examples evolving towards a real roguelike.
+Currently, these are:

+* [Example 1](https://github.com/thebracket/rltk/blob/master/examples/ex1/main.cpp): demonstrates a Hello World with frame-rate.

+* [Example 2](https://github.com/thebracket/rltk/blob/master/examples/ex2/main.cpp): a randomly moving yellow @ on a field of white dots.

+## Example
 The goal is to keep it simple from the user's point of view.
 The following code is enough to setup an ASCII terminal, and display **Hello World** with a frame-rate displayed (around 100 FPS on my workstation):